Cops: Ex-soldier kills her service dog while her boyfriend videotapes

 In the video, the man -- who deputies say is Heng -- then asks to shoot the animal.

 "I want to pop him," the man says.
+He too shoots Cami 5 times, deputies said.

 The pair is then seen dumping the dog into a shallow grave and draping a sheet over him.